joshp123/ansible-raspberrypi/README.md

 5. You have [created an SSH key pair](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-2#step-one%E2%80%94create-the-rsa-key-pair) and [copied the public key onto the rasberry-pi](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-2#step-three%E2%80%94copy-the-public-key) for a non-root user.
 6. You have Ansible installed or otherwise available.
 7. If you want to configure WireGuard, you have configured [port-forwarding](https://docs.pi-hole.net/guides/vpn/wireguard/server/#forward-port-on-your-router) and [dynamic DNS](https://docs.pi-hole.net/guides/vpn/wireguard/server/#set-up-a-domain-name-for-your-router) on your router.
-8. If you want to configure Mullvad, you have a Mullvad account and have [downloaded a WireGuard configuration file](https://mullvad.net/download/config/) locally.

 ## What Will Be Configured